 Smoking: A Major Lifestyle Decision with Aortic Stenosis

 Giving up tobacco demonstrates your commitment to health.
 Also, it immediately lowers blood pressure.
-Immediately as in within twenty minutes your blood pressure goes down once you quit!
+Immediately as within twenty minutes, your blood pressure goes down once you quit!

 Family History of Cardiovascular Disease

 While aortic stenosis most commonly results from lifestyle choices, it can also be hereditary.
 According to Johns Hopkins Medicine, if one or both of your parents had aortic stenosis, you are twice as likely to have it as well.